This Valentine’s, Fifty Shades Freed (2018) brings you the lifestyles of the rich and the lamest.

 You like it rough?
 Then this is the movie for you.
-The acting’s pretty rough and the script’s sadistically punishing too.
+The acting’s pretty rough, for a start, and the script’s sadistically punishing too.

-Nobody seems invested in this final chapter, from the cast through the director to the screenwriter Niall Leonard, husband of ‘author’ E L James, who transcribes his wife’s work with all the intricacy and disinterest of ticking off of a weekly shopping list.
+Nobody seems invested in bringing “Fifty Shades Freed”, the final chapter, to the big screen; from the cast through the director to the screenwriter Niall Leonard, husband of ‘author’ E L James, who transcribes his wife’s work with all the intricacy and disinterest of ticking off of a weekly shopping list.
 There’s no plot to speak of – even in the last half an hour or so when a risible attempt at underpinning the flaccid drama with a thriller brings so many plot holes one wonders if it was thematically modelled on some slapdash rope play – events just shamble along, abutting and bumping into each other with scarcely any rhyme or reason.
 Sub-plots are vague, ill-defined and unrewardingly pointless, either fizzling out into irrelevance or arbitrarily dropped.

 The sex scenes, the movie’s sole remaining claim to purpose, are suitably frequent but unerringly brief, perfunctory and surprisingly repetitive suggesting that despite only being married for a matter of weeks, they’re already in a rut.
 Director James Foley either doesn’t know or doesn’t care where to point his camera, with a sneaky spot of dogging in Christian’s Audi R8 (the only member of the cast which gives a truly committed performance) featuring some of the most inept camerawork I have ever seen in a major motion picture.
 I didn’t know where to look, and not in a good way.

-Despite its sniggering, nudge-nudge-wink-wink references to vibrators, restraints and butt plugs, “Fifty Shades Freed” ends up flogging nothing but a dead horse.
+Despite its sniggering, nudge-nudge-wink-wink references to vibrators, restraints and a butt plug that matches your fur coat, “Fifty Shades Freed” ends up flogging nothing but a dead horse.
 The worst of a trilogy that has already set the bar so, so low, instead of the promised climax, the only relief this movie offers is the knowledge that we’ll never have to endure another one of these films again.